riyagupta0701/TravelGo-Software-Architecture/report/Team_11_Final_Report.md

 Quality attributes describe desirable properties of a system.
 For creating TravelGo we want to consider the following elements:

-**Time to market**: It is essential to release our product at the right time.
-Most people travel around the summertime, therefore the platform should be on the market before summer.
-TravelGo could also be released while it is still imperfect.
-In that case, since it would be possible to get feedback from users, it would be easier to see which features people like.
-We could then fine-tune and build on those features and discard the ones that people did not use much.
-\
-\
  **Modularity**: Since the platform will have distributed deployment, TravelGo needs to use modules.
 Modularity is also important for parallel development and incrementally building.
 \
 \